-Accordingly, the Ministry plays a pivotal role in the co-ordination of development planning; mobilisation of public resources; and ensuring effective accountability for the use of such resources for the benefit of all Ugandans.
+Accordingly, the Ministry plays a pivotal role in the co-ordination of development planning; mobilization of public resources; and ensuring effective accountability for the use of such resources for the benefit of all Ugandans.

 The Ministry discharges this responsibility in the context of her Vision, Mission, mandate and Functions.

 To formulate sound economic policies, maximize revenue mobilization, ensure efficient allocation and accountability for public resources and accountability for public resources so as to achieve the most rapid and sustained economic growth and development for Uganda.

-To mobilize financial resources, regulate their management and formulate policies that enhance overall economic stability and development.
+i.
+To formulate sound economic policies that enhance economic stability and development.